Neoconservatism and paleoconservatism: Politics and Jewish identity

-The Conservative War
+Conservative rift

 1981: National Endowment for the Humanities

 The beginning rift is often traced back to a dispute over the directorship of the National Endowment for the Humanities by the incoming Republican administration in 1981.
 Senator John East proposed literary scholar Mel Bradford, a former Dixiecrat.
-Bradford withdrew himself from consideration after Neoconservatives argued that his record of academic articles criticizing the actions and thought of Abraham Lincoln ill-suited a Republican nominee.
+Bradford withdrew himself from consideration after neoconservatives argued that his record of academic articles criticizing the actions and thought of Abraham Lincoln ill-suited a Republican nominee.
 They circulated quotes of Bradford calling Lincoln "a dangerous man," and saying, "The image of Lincoln rose to be very dark" and "indeed almost sinister."

 Historian Paul Young described Bradford's view of Lincoln as follows:

 Bradford cast all of Lincoln's life in the most sinister of terms.
 He gave Lincoln no credit for any intellectual or moral progression from his pronouncements in the 1840s to the years of the Civil War.
 Rather, Bradford freely juxtaposed the young Lincoln's comments on race and slavery, whether on the political hustings or otherwise, with his later statements and actions in order to convict him of hypocrisy.
 Neither did Bradford afford any consideration to the expediencies of politics; no sin by Lincoln could ever be justified by an appeal to political necessity.
 Bradford's Lincoln was a paragon of venality: hypocritical, corrupt, racist, unscrupulous, and duplicitous in his rhetoric.
 He was motivated by his own ambitions and thirst for power, provoking sectional conflict in order to attain his goals.
 Lincoln was guilty of war crimes for denying medicine to the South, complicit in the under rationing of his own troops, given to locking up political opponents in a "Northern 'Gulag,'" and, in general, an apt model for the twentieth-century dictator.
 Noting the dyspeptic Edmund Wilson's comparison of Lincoln to Bismarck and Lenin in Patriotic Gore (1962), Bradford added Hitler for good measure.

-The Neoconservative choice, William Bennett, was nominated on November 13, 1981.
+The neoconservative choice, William Bennett, was nominated on November 13, 1981.
 Curiously, a few leaders, whom the Paleocons would later oppose, supported Bradford: Dan Quayle, William F. Buckley Jr., and Harry Jaffa.
 Former Bradford associate Thomas Landess wrote in 2003 that today's Neocons "are too busy running the world to tilt with Mel Bradford."